-Less Dust Accumulation
+Less Dust Build Up

 With the lower heat output of LEDs, these bulbs run cooler, and so attract less dust and dirt.
 The fine dust particles that do accumulate, do not stick as much to these, as they did on incandescent bulbs.

-Lightly Frosted Exterior
+Lightly Frosted Shield

 Softens shadows and helps spread the light more evenly.
 This frosting blurs the image of the LEDs inside, but you can still make them out.

 Disadvantages, Cons, Problems, Limitations of the CREE 100w LED Soft White 2700K A21 Bulb